theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/guide/rfc-server/create-rfc-functions.md

 ### Register the RFC Server Function

 1. Initialize an *RFCServer* object by providing the gateway host, the gateway service and the program ID to register on the SAP gateway.
-For this, the program ID must be available as a registered destination in SAP, see [Setting Up an RFC Destination](./maintaining-rfc-destinations).
+For this, the program ID must be available as a registered destination in SAP, see [Set Up an RFC Destination](./prerequisites.md).
 2. Use the method *RegisteredFunctions.Add* to register an *RFCServerFunction* object.
 An *RFCServer* object can hold more than one *RFCServerFunction* object.
 3. Add Imports and Exports.
 They are handled the same way as when calling RFC functions as a client.